by Marian Way in Clean Language

 Our ILM Level 5 Certificate in Coaching and Mentoring is a rigorous training programme, based on Clean Language, that takes you through every step of the coaching process from contracting through to getting feedback from your coachees.
 Our three 2-day face-to-face modules (4-6 weeks apart so you have time to consolidate the learning) will equip you with the skills and coaching tools you need.
 These include models specifically designed for resolving conflict and helping people to make decisions as well as tools that can be used in pretty much any coaching conversation such as Clean Set Up and Clean Feedback.
 You will also undertake peer group coaching, practice with employees or clients (12 hours) and three written assignments - on the theory of coaching as well as on your own experiences, practice and development.
 This qualification is the academic equivalent of completing a Foundation Degree, 2 years of a regular degree or an HND qualification.

-If you’d like your whole team to benefit from a course in workplace coaching, we can come to you – contact me for more information.
+If you’d like to join our next ILM course, or if your whole team to benefit from a course in workplace coaching, please contact us for more information.